orger-lab/megabouts/_sources/usage.rst.txt

       python -c "import megabouts"

-If no errors are raised, Megabouts has been successfully installed.
+If you see no errors, Megabouts has been successfully installed.

 Usage Guide
 -----------